React

 There are currently two ways to enable React Fast Refresh in Rspack:

-First you need to install the dependencies:
+First you need to install @rspack/plugin-react-refresh to support React Fast Refresh.

 npm